-Where to stay in Guilin
+Where to stay before your River Cruise in Guilin

 In Guilin, we stayed at the boutique Aroma Tea House hotel, where the warm, caring service was exceptional.
 The staff couldn’t do enough to help and the freshly cooked-to-order breakfast noodles were incredible!
-We loved the stylish rooms, the beautiful traditional Chinese decor and the view of the lake from the 5th-floor restaurant.
+We loved the stylish rooms, the beautiful traditional Chinese décor and the view of the lake from the 5th-floor restaurant.
 A very affordable luxury experience.

 In Yangshuo, we struck it lucky with the fabulous 21 room Moondance Hotel, a short drive from the city and moments from the Moon Water Cave, Jinshui Cave and Moon Hill.
 With dramatic river and mountain views, super helpful staff and excellent food, this is truly a place to relax.
 It’s also the perfect base for more adventurous activities in the region including rafting, ziplining, cycling, and hiking in the karst mountains and paddy fields.